-“My girlfriend never has time to pay bills or pick up dry cleaning, so I always offer to handle that for her,” notes Dom Patterson of Newark, NJ.
+“My girlfriend never has time to pay bills or pick up the dry cleaning, so I always offer to handle those chores for her,” notes Dom Patterson of Newark, NJ.

 advocates Patti Henry, author of The Emotionally Unavailable Man: A Blueprint for Healing

 .
-“Those who listen get to have deeper, more meaningful connections,” she explains.
-“If you show a genuine interest, others will go to a deeper level of sharing with you.”
+“Those who listen get to have deeper, more meaningful connections,” Henry explains.
+“If you show a genuine interest, others will go to a deeper level of sharing their lives (and feelings) with you.”

-6. Stash a cute note somewhere for your date to discover later.
+3. Stash a cute note somewhere for your date to discover at a later time.

 At your date’s place and getting ready to leave?
-Follow this tip from Dimitri Petrushka of Boston, MA: “I put a cute note on her pillow.”
+Follow this tip from Dimitri Petrushka of Boston, MA: “I put a cute note on her pillow for her to find after I dropped her off for the night.”

-9. Go the old-fashioned route by penning a love letter.
+5. Go the old-fashioned route by penning a handwritten love note.

 “Write a love letter,” suggests Steve Peters of Issaquah, WA.
 “Tell your date not what you like about him or her, but how and why the things you like about your date make your

-Victorya Michaels Rogers, author of Finding a Man Worth Keeping
+Victorya Michaels Rogers, author of Finding A Man Worth Keeping: Dating Secrets that Work

-, advises, “Flatter your date with genuine, specific flattery, not superficial, generic words.
-Everyone is positively affected by genuine flattery and will come back for more.”
+, advises, “Flatter your date with genuine, specific flattery, not just superficial, generic words.
+Everyone is positively affected by genuine flattery and will keep coming back for more.”

 “It’s corny, but call or email when you think about your date during the day,” notes Nancy Tarczinski of Atlanta.